jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

     ret
 ```

-Having setup the PGD and PUD for the identity mapping table, the `__BLOCK_MAP` macro is used to setup the PMD with our `2MB` blocks.
-The values used as inputs into the macro in this case are:
+Having inserted the next translation level into the _PGD_ and _PUD_ of our identity mapping translation table, the `__BLOCK_MAP` macro is used to initialize the first few 2MB blocks of our kernel into the _PMD_.
+The values used as inputs into the macro:

-- `tbl`, or `x0` is `0x402000`, the value set after running the `__CREATE_TABLE_ENTRY` macros
+- `tbl`, or `x0` is 0x402000, the value set after running the `__CREATE_TABLE_ENTRY` macros
-- `flags` or `x7` is `NORMAL_INIT_MMU_FLAGS`, which will be `orr`ed to indicate entries are blocks, inner sharable, accessable, valid, etc.
+- `flags` or `x7` is `NORMAL_INIT_MMU_FLAGS`, which will be `orr`ed to indicate to the memory system entries are blocks, inner sharable, accessible, valid, etc.
-- `phys` or `x3` is `0x1000`
+- `phys` or `x3` is 0x1000
-- `start` or `x5` is the virtual address we are mapping, `0x1000`, and it should be the same as the physical address as this is the identity mapping table
+- `start` or `x5` is the virtual address we are mapping, 0x1000, and it should be the same as the physical address as this is the identity mapping table
-- `end` or `x6` is also `0x1000`, the value of `_idmap_text_end`, as there is nothing yet in the `.idmap.text` section
+- `end` or `x6` is also 0x1000, the value of `_idmap_text_end`, as there is nothing yet in the `.idmap.text` section

-Like its predecessors, the `__BLOCK_MAP` macro begins by calculating indexes into the PMD, in this case start and end indexes.
-Since each PMD entry points to a 2MB block, and there are 512 pointers, it is possible to map up to 1GB.
-Our assumption is the required mapping will safely fit within this 1GB, thus requiring to initial setup or beyond what is demonstrated here.
-After establishing the bounds of the indexes to use, `phys`, or `x3` is properly aligned by double shifting, first right and then left.
+Like its predecessor, the `__BLOCK_MAP` macro begins by calculating indexes into the _PMD_.
+Both start and end indexes.
+Since each _PMD_ entry points to a 2MB block, and there are 512 pointers, it is possible to map up to 1GB.
+Our assumption is the required mapping will safely fit within this 1GB, only one _PMD_ page is needed, with no additional indexes into the _PUD_.
+After establishing the bounds of the indexes to use, `phys`, or `x3`, is properly aligned by double shifting, first right and then left.
 The left shift is done as part of an `orr` instruction that sets the correct block descriptor attributes.
-This descriptor is stored in the correct index of the PMD, and loops.
-Adding `SECTION_SIZE` to the descriptor on each iteration maintains the correct descriptor attributes.
+This descriptor is stored in the correct index of the _PMD_, and loops.
+Adding `SECTION_SIZE` to the descriptor on each iteration maintains the correct descriptor attributes for each entry.
 For the identity mapping table we know:

-- The start index is equal to ((`0x1000` >> 21) & 0x1FF), or 0
+- The start index is equal to ((0x1000 >> 21) & 0x1FF), or 0
-- The end index is equal to ((`0x1000` >> 21) & 0x1FF), or 0
+- The end index is equal to ((0x1000 >> 21) & 0x1FF), or 0
-- The descriptor to be stored is equal to (((`0x1000` >> 21) << 21) | 0x70F), or 0x70F
+- The descriptor to be stored is equal to (((0x1000 >> 21) << 21) | 0x70F), or 0x70F
-- The value stored in (`0x4020001 + (0 << 3)) is 0x713
+- The value stored in (0x4020000 + (0 << 3)) is 0x70F
-- The loop termintes after one iteration, and the table setup is complete
+- The loop terminates after one iteration, and the table setup is complete

 An identical procedure is used to setup the `page_global_dir`.
-There are some additional sublties involved with initalizing the `page_global_dir`, which are not yet transparent.
-We will revist this at the end of the chapter when we have enabled the MMU.
-After establishing these boot tables, at the end of the `__create_page_tables` routine, we invalidate the entire Translation Lookaside Buffer, or TLB, to ensure there were no stale entries on reset.
+There are some additional subtleties involved with initializing the `page_global_dir`, which are not yet transparent.
+We will revisit this at the end of the chapter when we have [enabled the MMU](mmu.md).
+After establishing these boot tables, at the end of the `__create_page_tables` routine, we invalidate the entire Translation Lookaside Buffer, or TLB, to ensure there are no stale entries left over on reset.
+We will dive deeper into TLB maintenance in [Chapter Nine](../chapter09/chapter9.md).

+> Note: compare our page table setup routines with the Linux `arm64` [implementation](https://github.com/torvalds/linux/blob/v4.20/arch/arm64/kernel/head.S#L286).

-In this section we also take care to initalize `MAIR_EL1` and `TCR_EL1`.
+In this slice we also take care to initialize `MAIR_EL1` and `TCR_EL1`.
 Again, most settings are for non-cacheable memory, which will need adjustment when caches are enabled:

 ```asm
 __setup_mem_attrs: